Daron-Marino/cnn-project-capstone/README.md

 ![DaronNet](visualizations/real-first-cnn.png)

 This model contains five convolution layers, three max pooling layers, two dropout layers, and three dense layers.
-I went with this model architecture to start because the trainable parameters are on the lower end, meaning there isn't a degree of computational overhaul that would overwhelm my local machine.
+I went with this model architecture to start because the trainable parameters are on the lower end, meaning there isn't a degree of computational overhead that would overwhelm my local machine.

 ReLu activation functions used for the hidden layers, and the output layer uses a Sigmoid function because we're building a binary classifier.